nmago/GSoC-2017/index.md

  - Can be used this field for find out about user?
  - What's about combinations of 2 or more fields?

-We've started carefully choose fields one-by-one and now have 5-10 that we sure in.
+We've started to carefully choose fields one-by-one and now have 5-10 that we sure in.
 There are interesting ideas in project wiki, such as making different privacy options in client (to choose by users).
 Also there are a complex fields (Add-ons, modules) in reports that (may be) should be filtered.
 It's "war" between privacy and helpfulness of crash reports for developers.

 ##### Server